tenstorrent/tt-buda/docs/public/user_guide.rst

 During the model fusion process, the API presented above is responsible for performing memory reallocation.
 Users may be interested in the memory footprint of the fused model (both Device and Host DRAM).

-To fullfil this requirement, the tool reports memory utilization post reallocation.
-An example using a model compiled for Wormhole (with 6 Device and upto 4 Host DRAM channels) is provided below.
+To fulfill this requirement, the tool reports memory utilization post reallocation.
+An example using a model compiled for Wormhole (with 6 Device and up to 4 Host DRAM channels) is provided below.

 .. code-block:: bash